METACEO/nodejs.chasm/README.md

 * Have a reservation system that will hold a provided port and release it on command?.. provide the user the ability to reserve a port and switch it when the application is ready.
 * Have a service identifier, similar to [Wireshark](https://www.wireshark.org/)?.. without creating any new standards, it'd be useful to determine what service is behind the port (assuming it wants to be identified.)
-* Have a random port feature that will return the first randomly available port.